gyselroth/docxBox/README.md

 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``) the actual generic replacement content
-* Markers can either be of the type ``text`` or ``paragraph`` (or ``p``) to insert surrounding line-breaks, and contain a textual identifier
+* Markers can either be of the type ``text`` or ``paragraph`` (or ``p``) to insert surrounding line-breaks
-* Marker identifiers can use any text (but should be distinct within the document)
+* Markers contain a textual identifier, which can use any text (but should be distinct within the document)

 ##### Example: Replace string by heading-1 followed by table containing images